myneko/zf3-rest-api/README.md

 ```

 ## Usage
 You just need to create your API related controller and extend it to `ApiController` instead of default `AbstractActionController`.
-You just need to set you results in `apiResponse` variable and your response code in `httpStatusCode` variable and return $this->createResponse().
+You just need to return your results with $this->createResponse($apiResponse).
 For example,
 ```php
 namespace Application\Controller;